fourkitchens/dca2013/_posts/0003-03-03-life-drupal-dev-tips-pitfalls-workflow.md

 track: Development
 difficulty: Intermediate

-day: TBD
+day: Saturday
-start: TBD
+start: 4:00pm
-room: TBD
+room: Room 13A
 ---

 Typical challenges we face include handling local and remote team collaboration, project juggling, learning curve, and hard walls.
 Let’s dive into some hit-the-ground, specific concepts and tips to make your next Drupal-based project a success!